 Each season of life requires adjustments.
 Figure out what you need in this season, and make those adjustments.
 If you’re like me, it may take a while to figure out what you need.
 But you can do it.
 Life won’t feel so chaotic and messy when you do.

 If you’d like some more ideas for simple art projects, check out Art Fun.
-I had to turn off comments on this post because of spam.
-If you need to tell me something, please use the contact form.
+I’d love to hear what you think about your messy life.
 Thanks.

 Till next time, Kathy